rpellerin/rpellerin.github.io/content/on-storing-passwords-in-a-safe-way.md

 ### Pass (Linux CLI)

 [A tool](https://www.passwordstore.org/) [for Linux](https://wiki.archlinux.org/index.php/Pass) (CLI).
 Convenient on a laptop, not very much on a mobile phone.
 However, I tend to trust a CLI tool more than Keepass, which implies many platforms and binaries.
-One of the reaons I guess is that it's on the official Linux distributions repos.
+One of the reasons I guess is that it's on the official Linux distributions repos.

 #### Pros